Novaski32/AmplerLauncher-Reborn/README.md

 ## Installation
 Currently just download the repository for the source code!
-Future plans for an offline file may be possible!
 note: this cannot be run through file:// currently

 ## Features Planned